GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ~~~~~~~~~~~~~

 # Any {#utilities_f}
-Use the @ref BansheeEngine::Any "Any" type to easily store any kind of object in it.
+Use the @ref bs::Any "Any" type to easily store any kind of object in it.
 For example:
 ~~~~~~~~~~~~~{.cpp}
 Any var1 = Vector<String>();